GamerFlix/foundryvtt-api-guide/region_macros_guide.md

 if (game.user!==game.users.activeGM) return
 game.scenes.getName("name of scene").activate()//activate speciifc scene
 ```

+If you need additional examples for scripts that are not longer than 2-5 lines of code feel free to make an issue.

 ## empty example for future copying
 code block only for scripts if applicable